iconix/fast.ai/help/2017/lesson2.md

 - [A unique path to deep learning expertise](http://www.fast.ai/2016/10/08/overview/) - (optional) some brief thoughts about the teaching methods used in the class
 - [A Mathematician's Lament](https://www.maa.org/external_archive/devlin/LockhartsLament.pdf) - (optional) more background on the teaching methods for this course

-[Question running through my mind as I read the Stanford CNN pages] Why read this?
+[_Question running through my mind as I read the Stanford CNN pages_] Why read this?
 This class has been professed as not being about the math...
 - Maybe because I knew this premise of the class, I was able to lighten my expectations of understanding every equation and instead, I focused on the intuition.
 Then the reading wasn't so bad and became more enjoyable.
-- Maybe they plan on wedging the underlying complexity into our heads, slowly and with pace over time
+- Maybe they plan on wedging the underlying complexity into our heads, slowly and with pace over time.
-- [[Rachel](http://forums.fast.ai/t/is-it-fine-if-i-do-not-understand-the-maths-completely-in-lesson-2-readings/3323/4)] "**Definitely more about getting intuition!** Also, don't let trying to understand all the details bog you down, because **the course returns to concepts several times, with progressively more detail as time goes on**."
+    - [Rachel](http://forums.fast.ai/t/is-it-fine-if-i-do-not-understand-the-maths-completely-in-lesson-2-readings/3323/4): "**Definitely more about getting intuition!** Also, don't let trying to understand all the details bog you down, because **the course returns to concepts several times, with progressively more detail as time goes on**."

-[[Lesson 2 Discussion](http://forums.fast.ai/t/lesson-2-discussion/161/2?u=iconix)] "There are some fantastic readings that cover similar material to this week's course.
+[Jeremy](http://forums.fast.ai/t/lesson-2-discussion/161/2): "There are some fantastic readings that cover similar material to this week's course.
 I've added them to the lesson wiki page.
-In particular, the Stanford CNN course is some of the best technical writing I've seen, and is totally up to date. **If you have 8 hours to spend this week, spending half that time reading the Stanford notes would be an excellent use of your time this week.**" - Jeremy Howard
+In particular, the Stanford CNN course is **some of the best technical writing I've seen**, and is totally up to date. **If you have 8 hours to spend this week, spending half that time reading the Stanford notes would be an excellent use of your time this week.**"

 ## CS231n